david-hodgetts/data-pipes-schema-exploration/readme.md

 ## A new format?

 Although schemas provide powerful introspection capabilities for code manipulation, they are often pretty gruesome to handle for the user.
 We want to avoid this as much as possible.
-Our schema system should therefore offer its users an expressive and easy to manipulate representation.
+Our schema system should therefore be expressive and easy to manipulate by its users.

 To achieve this, we propose to develop a custom literal schema representation highly inspired by the GraphQL schema definition language.